 - Submit the unopened envelope with your application.

-All applicants whose native language is not English and who did not receive either a bachelor's or graduate degree from an English-speaking institution must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+This requirement is waived for applicants who received a college degree from an English-speaking institution.

-When registering for the exam, you should ask the organizations administering the exams to send your official score reports directly to NYU Wagner using the institution code of 2507 (no department code is needed).
+When registering for an exam, please ask the testing organization to send your official score reports directly to NYU Wagner.
+On the TOEFL (administered by the Educational Testing Service), our institution code is 2507.

-International applicants are automatically considered for all merit-based scholarships, fellowships (with supplemental essays included in application), and graduate assistantships.
+International applicants are considered for all merit-based scholarships, fellowships, and graduate assistantships.